moksh1tha/moksh1tha/README.md

-Hi, I'm Mokshitha an upcoming pre-final year student at Indian Institute Of Technology BHU Varanasi
+Hi, I'm Mokshitha a pre-final year student at Indian Institute Of Technology BHU Varanasi